-- 6) Reinforced liquid membrane flashing systems may be specified only where - 1) sheet membrane applications are not practicable (i.e. complex geometry). - 2) the top edge of membrane plies must be terminated on a vertical surface and other means of termination are not practicable or even possible. - 7) Roof penetration flashings must be - 1) suitable for only one penetration. - 2) properly fitted to form a seal around the penetration. - 8) Where a standard flashing is not tall enough to enclose and seal the penetration, the joint between the penetration and the flashing must be sealed with alternative methods. - 9) Single or multiple penetrations may not be flashed with an open-topped flashing filled with sealant, but must be sealed into the roof assembly with one of the following options: - 1) Electrical cable penetrations must utilize a gooseneck-type flashing with a weather hood. - 2) Pipe-type penetrations must be sealed with - 1) the manufacturer's proprietary rubber based friction seals, mechanical clamps or gooseneck type design. - 2) A 2-part site-fabricated or proprietary flashing with a removable inspection/access cap (see Construction Detail D1.7.7-2). - 3) Roof curbs and customized metal hoods. - 10) Sleepers or equipment pads that are completely sealed (enveloped) must be at least 125 mm (5") in height above the finished roof surface.
-All penetrations through the top surface must be additionally sealed. - 11) Housekeeping pads situated on top of the finished roof surface and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation) Housekeeping pads supporting larger loads must conform to the standards for sleepers or equipment pads. - 12) When mechanical equipment that is ventilated on the roof extracts and discharges grease, chemicals or other contaminants that may adversely impact the roof membrane or other system components, the Design Authority should specify additional protection measures (for example, grease guards or a reinforced 2-part liquid membrane coating). - 13) Guardrails should be designed for attachment on vertical surfaces only; attachment of guardrails to a horizontal surface is strongly discouraged. - 14) Pourable sealant pockets should be used only as a last resort, when other flashing methods are impractical.
+- 6) Reinforced liquid membrane flashing systems may be specified only where - 1) sheet membrane applications are not practicable (i.e. complex geometry). - 2) the top edge of membrane plies must be terminated on a vertical surface and other means of termination are not practicable or even possible. - 7) Roof penetration flashings must be - 1) suitable for only one penetration. - 2) properly fitted to form a seal around the penetration. - 8) Where a standard flashing is not tall enough to enclose and seal the penetration, the joint between the penetration and the flashing must be sealed with alternative methods. - 9) Single or multiple penetrations may not be flashed with an open-topped flashing filled with sealant, but must be sealed into the roof assembly with one of the following options: - 1) Electrical cable penetrations must utilize a gooseneck-type flashing with a weather hood. - 2) Pipe-type penetrations must be sealed with - 1) the manufacturer's proprietary rubber-based friction seals, mechanical clamps or gooseneck type design. - 2) A 2-part site-fabricated or proprietary flashing with a removable inspection/access cap (see Construction Detail D1.7.7-2). - 3) Roof curbs and customized metal hoods. - 10) Sleepers or equipment pads that are completely sealed (enveloped) must be at least 100 mm (4") in height above the finished roof surface, but when they are capped with a metal flashing they must be at least 125 mm (5") in height.
+All penetrations through the top surface of a sleeper or equipment pad must be additionally sealed using - 1) a compression sealant between the membrane and equipment supports. - 2) a universal sealant applied around the edges of equipment supports. - 11) Housekeeping pads situated on top of the finished roof surface and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation) Housekeeping pads supporting larger loads must conform to the standards for sleepers or equipment pads. - 12) When mechanical equipment that is ventilated on the roof extracts and discharges grease, chemicals or other contaminants that may adversely impact the roof membrane or other system components, the Design Authority should specify additional protection measures (for example, grease guards or a reinforced 2-part liquid membrane coating). - 13) Guardrails should be designed for attachment on vertical surfaces only; attachment of guardrails to a horizontal surface is strongly discouraged. - 14) Pourable sealant pockets should be used only as a last resort, when other flashing methods are impractical.
 See also 11.3.3.4 Sealant Pockets for Application requirements.

-1) Membranes used to flash (strip in) drains and penetrations shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection.
+Membranes used to flash (strip in) drains and penetrations shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection.